TheInvoker/Duplex-Sandboxed-Iframe-Listener/README.md

 # Duplex-Sandboxed-Iframe-Listener (DSIL)
 ### pronounced like 'diesel'
-A library to handle duplex asynchronous communications between parent and child sandboxed iframes.
-Does not use jquery, it is fully native es6 javascript.
+A fully native es6 javascript library to handle duplex asynchronous communications between parent and child sandboxed iframes.

 How to run demo: